Contact/FAQ

 All of my pieces are hand made by me in my studio.
 I use an outside caster, but the finishing and fabrication is done by me.
 This allows me control over quality and the ability to easily customize any piece.

 Where else can I find your jewelry?
-Do you wholesale?
+Do you do wholesale?